Monterrey cruises past Atlanta United into CCL semifinals | Goal.com

 Atlanta United couldn't pull off the miracle the club needed to advance to the Concacaf Champions League semifinals on Wednesday, winning 1-0 on the night but losing out 3-1 on aggregate to Liga MX club Monterrey.

-The defending MLS Cup winners came into the match three goals down following a disasterous first leg in Mexico, where the Five Stripes fell 3-0 to Liga MX giants Monterrey.
+The defending MLS Cup winners came into the match three goals down following a disastrous first leg in Mexico, where the Five Stripes fell 3-0 to Liga MX giants Monterrey.

 But any dreams of a second-leg turnaround at home have now been dashed, with Atlanta only able to manage a 1-0 win in the club's home leg.

-That result sees the Five Stripes bounced out of the CCL, leaving just one MLS side still in contentention for the title.
+That result sees the Five Stripes bounced out of the CCL, leaving just one MLS side still in contention for the title.

 Atlanta had a number of chances to climb back into the tie, with Monterrey goalkeeper Marcelo Barovero coming up with a massive save to deny Josef Martinez in the early going as the MLS outfit looked to get off to a dream start.